 A ReadMe.txt provides an overview of all the files.
 Documentation on the DE0-Nano and DE2-115 product pages show how to install the Propeller core in these boards.

 Once loaded into the FPGA, the Propeller can be programmed just like any of our development boards.
 You’ll be downloading to RAM but you could also connect an external EEPROM for storing programs in non-volatile memory.

 Parallax releases these files without corporate support or warranty for any particular purpose.
 We believe our forum members will be able to provide some explanation for those interested in the Verilog code.
-We’ve created a Propeller 1 Verilog Code Development sub-forum in our discussion forums specifically for the Propeller 1 Verilog user.
+The Parallax forums are a productive place to seek assistance with using these source code files.